What does Christ Fellowship believe about money?

 Financial Accounts – Most accounts at financial institutions can be made payable at death to a person or a charitable organization.
 Ask the manager of the institution how you can arrange to designate a death beneficiary for your CD, savings account, brokerage account, etc.

 Benefits from IRAs and Pension Funds – Your estate can save both income taxes and estate taxes if you make a charity the death beneficiary of your individual retirement account or other retirement savings plan.
 You also can arrange for lifetime income to be paid to a family member after your death, with the charity’s benefit coming later.

-Why should I consider donating stock?
+Why should I consider donating stock or Bitcoin?

 Are there any special rules with the IRS?